mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 With this in place, the scheduler can parse these device definitions and "flatten" them into a set devices that pull capacity from a set of pools.
-The scheduler can use this information to allocate partitionable devices without overcommitting the capacity of the physical devices.
+The scheduler can use this information to allocate device partitions without overcommitting the capacity of the physical devices.

 ### Defining device partitions in terms of consumed capacity in a composite device